rplopes/lss-usdl/README.md

 ### Extending Interactions and Resources

-For those familiarized with the service blueprint, it is also possible to further describe an interaction, based on its area of action.
+For those familiarized with the service blueprint, it is also possible to further describe an interaction based on its area of action.
 This means that an interaction in LSS-USDL can be classified as customer interaction, onstage interaction, backstage interaction and support interaction.

 Resources may also be further described according to their nature.
 A resource in LSS-USDL can be classified as a physical resource (such as a package), a knowledge resource (such as a customer's profile) or a financial resource (such as a payment).

 These classifications are depicted in the images directory of the project.
+Note, however, that their use is not mandatory, and because they are defined as SKOS concept schemes, you can replace them with your own.

 ### Ontology Elements

 A graph of the full ontology may be viewed in the images directory of the project.
 This subsection explains its elements and their relations.

 `ServiceSystem` is the entity that represents the service system that is being modeled.
-A `ServiceSystem` is connected to `Interaction`, which represents service interactions, through the property `hasInteraction`.
+A `ServiceSystem` is connected to an `Interaction`, which represents service interactions, through the property `hasInteraction`.

 `Interaction` is connected to the following elements: